-Having said all of this, relationships are now changing their meaning and significance drastically and there are days when we might feel completely lost because of them.
-But that is perfectly alright because people who get lost in the dark usually discover light like never before.
+Having said all of this, relationships are now changing their meaning and significance drastically and there are days when we might feel completely lost because of these changes.
+But that is perfectly alright because people who get lost in the dark usually discover the light shining brighter than ever.
 Moreover…

 We attach too much importance to:

 And the money we could have anyways never saved.

 And being reasonable!

 And on that note, we hope this gave you a better understanding of what causes conflict in marriage and how one should go about it.
 These pro tips are time tested, so rest assured that you’re on the right path once you start applying these in your marriage.